Logo

 • It’s recommended to use Times New Roman or Arial.
 Size 12, 15, and 18 for normal text, small heading, and large heading respectively.
 Its important to keep this consistent among all sections.

 • The title of all your main section documents should be in the format “Criterion X: Name of Section.”
-Example: Criterion C: Development.
-This should be a large heading.

 • Keep all your writeup files in a folder within your Google Drive to stay organized.